 2. Civil Law: Civil law includes all other legal issues that aren't criminal.
+These include cases where a person sues (files a case in court) another person or

+Civil Criminal

-These include cases where a person sues (files a case in court) another person or business to try to get some money for a wrong done to them.
-Civil law also covers a variety of other matters that adults have to deal with in their daily lives.
+Civil law includes cases where a person sues another person or business to try to get some money for a wrong done to them business to try to get some money for a wrong done to them.
+Civil law also covers contracts, buying or selling property, divorces, child custody cases, and a variety of other matters that adults may have to deal with in their daily lives.